R5on11c/KLOTZ/docs/buildguide.md

 ## JST (optional)

-You don't need to solder a JST jack, but it makes it easier to connect and deconnect your batteries, if they already got a JST plug.
+You don't need to solder a JST jack, but it makes it easier to connect and disconnect your batteries, if they already got a JST plug.

 ![JST jack](/docs/images/buildguide/JST_socket.jpg)